Cans518/Pcron/README.md

 This project is entirely developed using **Shell** and executed with **bash**.
 It has been tested for functionality and performance on versions **Ubuntu 18.04, 20.04, 22.04, and 24.04**.

 The project’s source code is published on [GitHub](https://github.com/) under the **AGPL** license.
 The software and installation packages are also available on [Launchpad](https://launchpad.net/) for distribution and installation.

+**Note:** The 'fn' branch has been deprecated and merged into the 'main' branch.